containerum/kdc-docs/content/plugins/_index.md

 # Kubernetes plugins
 This section describes how to install and configure Kubernetes plugins.
-The plugins features here have been tested for conformance and are guaranteed to be compatible with Containerum Distribution of Kubernetes.
+The plugins featured here have been tested for conformance and are guaranteed to be compatible with Containerum Distribution of Kubernetes.